robotenique/snacker/deliverables/iteration-02.plan.md

 #### Roles & responsibilities

+Some roles each member takes on:
-Scrum master: Juliano
+ * Scrum master: Juliano
-Project manager: Adam
+ * Project manager: Adam
-Front end lead: Alex
+ * Front end lead: Alex
-Backend lead: Harry
+ * Backend lead: Harry
-Note taking: Jayde
+ * Note taking: Jayde
-Everyone is also a developer
+ * Everyone is also a developer

 Everyone is a developer, and each member can select tasks on trello board that they want to do and drag their desired tasks into their own personal boards.
 Each member is expected to complete some tasks on their own, and to participate in group meeting and discussion.